mocks-server/website/docs/variant-handlers/development.md

       }
       {
         id: "empty",
-        handler: "json", // This one will use the "json" handler
+        type: "json", // This one will use the "json" handler
         options: {
           status: 200,
           body: []